 Structural timber has developed hugely in recent years.
-Timber can be used in several slightly different build systems including engineered timber solutions such as cross laminated timber (CLT) and glulam, as well as timber frame, structural insulated panels (SIPS) and associated open and closed panel systems.
-Timber has impressive thermal and acoustic performance levels as well as huge aesthetic appeal to architects and building designers.
+Timber can be used in several slightly different build systems.
+These include engineered timber solutions such as cross-laminated timber (CLT) and glulam, as well as timber frame, structural insulated panels (SIPS) and associated open and closed panel systems.
+Timber has impressive thermal and acoustic performance levels, as well as huge aesthetic appeal to architects and building designers.

-The use of solid wood solutions such as CLT and glulam has revolutionised the way that timber is used in a multi-storey setting with buildings across the globe now part of the 'tall timber' phenomenon.
-CLT structures of 10 storeys have already been constructed in the UK.
-Current knowledge supports up to 15-storey designs.
-Canada currently holds the world record for the world’s tallest timber tower with the 18-storey Brock Commons Tallwood House at the University of British Columbia in Vancouver.
+The use of solid wood solutions such as CLT and glulam has revolutionised the way that timber is used in a multi-storey setting.
+Buildings across the globe are now part of the 'tall timber' phenomenon.

 Cross Laminated Timber (CLT)

-Made from layers of parallel timber laminates glued together, glulam sections are now frequently used in the construction of all types of building including supermarkets and swimming pools.
-Attractive with design appeal, glulam beams provide large-span structures without supporting columns, with the addition of lots natural light.
-Solid wood products such as CLT and glulam are natural, renewable and are far less energy-intensive to produce than concrete and steel.
-Timber involves very little waste during production and huge amounts CO2 will still be stored/captured after the production process.
+Glulam is frequently used in the construction of all types of building, including supermarkets and swimming pools.
+With attractive design appeal, glulam beams provide large-span structures without supporting columns.
+Solid wood products such as CLT and glulam are more natural, renewable and far less energy intensive to produce than concrete or steel.

 Structural Insulated Panels (SIPS)